remotelockbox/remotelockbox/README.md

 If you change your PIN and forget it, reset all the settings by deleting `lock-settings.db`.
 Depending on how you access the files, that may require physical access inside the lock box.
-So be careful!
+Be careful!

 ## Development

 During development, run the `./debug` script to start in debug mode.
 The server will automatically restart when files change.

+The `debug` script does not operate your hardware by default.

 ## Design